JDDoesDev/presentations/marketo.md

 - If someone trusts you enough to talk about their mental health, listen.
 - Let people know they matter
 - As someone with a disability, hearing an affirmation can do amazing things
-  - Ambulance anecdote
 - Don't be ashamed
 - If you have a mental illness, you're not damaged; you have a disease
 - Be respectful
-  - You can't always tell who has a disability.
-Try to be respectful of what you say or how you portray diseases.
 - If you do feel that you have a disease, get treatment!
 <!--s-->